 - Funding Request

 When writing a small business plan, you may include a section about your funding request.
 This section is only necessary for those seeking an outside investment.
 Business owners can use this section to detail their current financial status and request an investment or loan.
 Business owners should also mention future financial goals, funding requirements for the next 5 years and what they will use the funds for if they should be received.
 Some ways to use money from an investment or loan include: purchase more inventory, buy new equipment, hire employees, pay off existing debt and more.
 Business owners should also list out the type of funding they would like and the terms for repayment if it’s a loan.
 Some tips for business owners who are writing a funding request include:

-- Tailor your funding request to different lenders.
+- Tailor your funding request for pitching to different lenders.
 Lenders will have their own rules and stipulations so be sure to understand each and write your funding request to match their terms and conditions.

 - Because each lender is different, they will have different questions and concerns for you.
 Do research to anticipate what they may ask you and detail some of the answers within your request.

 - Don’t be stingy in your ask for funding.
 Ask for enough funds to ensure your businesses success, but not too much that you seem greedy.

 It’s also important to learn more about different funding options for small business owners, such as factoring.